 If you live in Sweden, all of your income is subject to taxation.
 The General rule is that you must disclose your foreign income for taxation in your Swedish tax return.
 You may be liable for taxation in Sweden even if you have moved from Sweden.

-Some forms of income may be tax exempt in Sweden due to Swedish regulations or the provisions of tax treaties.
-Even if you are not liable for income tax in Sweden, you must state that you have generated income in your Swedish tax return.
+Certain income might be tax exempt in Sweden due to Swedish regulations or the provisions of a tax convention.
+Even if you are not required to pay tax on this income in Sweden, you still need to provide details of it in your Swedish income tax return.

 Find out more about what to do when submitting your Swedish tax return.